 Please refer to the Programme Accreditation Handbook, which contains detailed and important information about eligibility with reference to subject coverage and integration.

 The next deadlines for applications are 30 September and 31 March.

 The Accreditation Review Panel will consider all complete applications received by each deadline, and make recommendations for acceptance to the Society's Council, for consideration at their next meeting.

-An annual registration fee of £150 +VAT will be levied to maintain accreditation.
-This is a flat fee per department, regardless of the number of programmes accredited.
-The annual registration fee will be invoiced on the anniversary of accreditation, but if Departments wish to be invoiced for the application fee and five years of annual registration fees in a single lump sum, that can be arranged.
+An annual registration fee of £150 + VAT (totalling £180 at the current VAT rate of 20%) per department will be levied to maintain accreditation.
+This is a flat fee regardless of the number of programmes accredited within a department.
+The annual registration fee will be invoiced in the autumn of each year.

 At the end of the accreditation period (normally after five years and before six years) a new application for accreditation must be made.
 An application for re-accreditation may be made sooner in order to align accreditation with the programme’s Periodic Review timetable.